-A controversial judgement that prevented the UK government from returning any asylum seekers to Zimbabwe is being challenged in the Court of Appeal today (Monday March 6th).
+A controversial judgement that prevented the UK Government from returning any asylum seekers to Zimbabwe is being challenged in the Court of Appeal today (Monday 6 March).

 The government is challenging the ruling, from October last year, in which the Asylum and Immigration Tribunal judged that it was unsafe to deport asylum seekers to Zimbabwe, and that refugee status should currently be given to anyone from that country.